 Hey, Joe.

-You talked about the customer acquisition, retention, loyalty.
-Can you point to some data?
-Give us some data points on what you're seeing there in terms of the improvement quarter over quarter or year over year.
+I was wondering, you talk about the customer acquisition, retention, loyalty.
+Can you point to some data, give us some data points on what you're seeing there in terms of the improvements quarter over quarter or year over year?

 Not as good as we'd like, honestly, Joe, which is why we're focusing on it.
 One of the biggest issues we've had within our loyalty program is the platform and just the way we reach our customers through text messaging and the stability of that.
-So really, we're looking at the platform overall.
-We're looking at making sure our messages are reaching customers, but we also have a lot of really good data to help us start measuring the accuracy of our promotional programs and then the elasticity of those.
-So from a penetration standpoint, we've seen growth in Colorado steadily move.
-I think we were something like 37 percent in quarter one this time last year.
-We're at 68 percent.
-We have a big effort with new customer signups.
-We are working to win back customers who we've seen come and go and just making sure we're securing their loyalty.
-In New Mexico, we have over 70 percent.
-They're more around 74 percent.
+Really, we're looking at the platform overall.
+We're looking at making sure our messages are reaching our customers, but we also have a lot of really good data to help us start measuring the accuracy of our, uh, or not just the accuracy, but the effectiveness of our promotional programs and then the elasticity of those.
+So, uh, from a penetration standpoint, we've seen growth in Colorado, you know, steadily move.
+I think we were something like 37% in quarter one this time last year, we're at 68%.
+We have a big effort with, with new, uh, new customer signups.
+We are working to win back customers who, who we've seen, um, come and go and just making sure we're securing their loyalty.
+In New Mexico, we have over 70%.
+They're more around 74%.
 So we have a really strong, from my years in retail, just having this kind of penetration is pretty incredible.
 We've got an active base of loyal customers.
 I think those are statistics.
-The qualified information is more about what we're doing next, and that's stabilizing the platform, improving our business intelligence, and making sure we're understanding a little bit more about the customers so we could segment them appropriately and carry them along on the journey and just reach them with more effective promotions.
+The you know, the qualified information is more about what we're doing next.
+And that's stabilizing the platform, improving our business intelligence, and making sure we're understanding a little bit more about the customers so we could segment them appropriately and carry them along on the journey and just reach them with more effective promotions.

 Okay, thanks.
-One of the things you talked about, the impact and gross margin, was the higher medical sales mix in Colorado.
-I was wondering, maybe you could give us a little color out.
-What's the margin differential between medical and recreational?
-What percent of revenues is medical today in Colorado, and what kind of growth rate are you seeing on the medical side versus the recreational side?
-Any additional insight you can give to us on that would be appreciated.
+One of the things you talked about, you know, the gross margin, impacting gross margin was the higher medical sales mix in Colorado.
+And I was wondering if you could give us a little color out, you know, what's the margin differential between medical and recreational?
+What percent of revenues is medical today in Colorado and what kind of growth rate are you seeing on the medical side versus the recreational side or any additional Insight you can give to us on that would be appreciated.

 Yeah, good question.
-Obviously, anticipated this one.
-When you look at -over-year quarter one last year, let's not forget that some portion of that included an allocation that was part of that ERTC, that payroll credit that we received.
-That was about $900,000.
-A big chunk of this is also the price investments that we're making in New Mexico and Colorado.
-Then, as you mentioned, about 190 basis point impact is our medical business, the standing akimbo acquisition, and the growth in medical overall.
+Obviously anticipated this one.
+When you look at year over year, quarter one last year, let's not forget that some portion of that included an allocation that was part of that ERTC, that payroll credit that we received.
+That was about $900,000. big chunk of this is also the price investments that we're making in New Mexico and Colorado.
+And then, as you mentioned, about 190 basis point impact is our medical business, the standing akimbo acquisition and the growth in medical overall.
 To answer your question of the percent mix, we run about 8% total medical sales.
 We are seeing that growing.
-It's becoming a bigger part of our portfolio just as we focus on operational execution of the standing akimbo banner.
-The percent margin is closer to 35%.
-When you look at our overall gross profit margin in quarter one, 23%, that was closer to 55%.
+It's becoming a bigger part of our portfolio, just as we focus on operational execution of the standing akimbo banner. the percent margin is closer to 35%.
+So when you look at our overall gross profit margin in quarter one, 23, that was closer to 55%.
 You can start to see the weight of that.

 Okay.
-One last one for me, if I can cue.
-You had a use of cash flow from operations of about 3.7 million versus about 880,000 last year.
-Cash is down to about 13 million from 19 million at year end.
+And one last one for me, I'll get back in queue.
+So you had a use of cash flow from operations about $3.7 million versus about $880,000 last year.
+Cash is down to about $13 million from $19 million at year end.
 One, I guess, are we going to see cash flow turn back positive here in the second quarter?
-Secondly, how comfortable are you at that 13 million cash position?
-Does that give you enough firepower to you're planning on doing here going forward?
+Secondly, how comfortable are you at that $13 million cash position, does that give you enough firepower to do what you're planning on doing here going forward?

 It does.
-What we're focused on right now is, I think we've been talking about the price investments that we needed to make in quarter four.
-We responded a couple months late to the game and we went after it and we knew it would take a little time to get the bounce back on these price investments.
-We're starting to see 12 to 14 week bounce back on units.
-We made our fire investments in December and other investments trickling in most of our investments in quarter one.
-In terms of cash used, we made major investments as Justin mentioned early on in the customer experience, in pricing.
-We brought in to third party vendors which carry a bit of a higher cost profile.
-We've improved the product assortment though, improved our in stock position, gave the customers a better experience with more selection.
+And, you know, what we're focused on right now is, you know, I think we've been talking about the price investments that we needed to make in quarter four and You know, we responded a couple months late to the game, and we went after it, and we knew it would take a little bit of time to get the bounce back on these price investments.
+We're starting to see 12 to 14-week bounce back on units.
+We made our flyer investments in December and other investments trickling in most of our investments in quarter one.
+So in terms of cash used, You know, we used it, we made major investments, as Justin mentioned early on, in the customer experience, in pricing, and we brought in, to offset the pricing impact, we brought in third-party vendors, which carry a bit of a higher cost profile.
+We've improved the product assortment, though, improved our in-stock position, gave the customers a better experience with more selection.
 We've also been investing in training and development.
-When you take those investments and you start to cycle those out, I expect to see our margin increasing off of where it is today.
-I'm not going to tell you that we're going to get back to 55% margin.
+And so when you take those investments and you start to cycle those out, I expect to see our margin increasing off of where it is today.
+I'm not going to tell you that we're going to get back to 55% margins.
 This is the new reality in New Mexico, what it takes to compete for market share.
-We're moving from the heels to the toe and we're going after it.
-In terms of other areas to offset the working capital, we're definitely focused on freeing up cash through inventory management.
-We're starting with retail, making sure we got our sets right, our assortment, our in stocks.
-That's translating to what we produce cultivate and getting that supply chain right.
-I'll free up cash that way.
-Then I think we'll see more of a fulsome review in quarter two about the restructure costs that have helped us make sure that we're freeing up cash there as well and putting all of our intention and investments on the customer and the customer experience.
+And we're moving from the heels to the toe and we're going after it.
+So In terms of other areas to offset the working capital, we're definitely focused on freeing up cash through inventory management.
+We're starting with retail, making sure we got our sets right, our assortment, our end stocks, and that's translating to what we produce and cultivate and getting that supply chain right.
+And so I'll free up cash that way.
+And then I think we'll see more of a fulsome review in quarter two about the restructure costs that have helped us make sure that we're We're freeing up cash there as well and putting all of our attention and investments on the customer and the customer experience.

 Thank you.
 There are no further questions at this time.
-Mr. Mansuri, please proceed.
+Mr. Mansouri, please proceed.

 Thank you, operator.
-We'll now run through a couple of pre-submitted questions here as I mentioned earlier over the past couple of weeks and over the past hour.
-A number of these were addressed already on the call today, so we'll keep this succinct.
-Forrest, Justin, maybe could one of you provide additional color on the initiatives in place to drive efficiencies in your cultivation and manufacturing operations while improving flower quality and yields?
+We'll now run through a couple of pre-submitted questions here.
+As I mentioned earlier, over the past couple of weeks and over the past hour, a number of these were addressed already on the call today, so we'll keep this succinct.
+Forrest, Justin, maybe could one of you provide additional color on the initiatives in place to drive efficiencies in your cultivation and manufacturing operations while improving flower quality and yield?

 Yeah, I'm happy to do that.
 Yeah, this is a big area of focus.
-First of all, we're seeing New Mexico and supply chain evolve rather quickly.
-New Mexico likes local product, but we are starting to see third-party CPG penetration there.
-We are seeing more affordable mid-tier flower come online.
-I mentioned that the biggest piece of what we're doing is making sure we have our demand signals right coming from the consumer into the retail.
-We've got the right holding power and in stock position in our retail spaces, and then we've got our wholesale signals right.
+And first of all, we're seeing New Mexico and supply chain evolve rather quickly.
+And so mid-tier flour, New Mexico likes local product, but we are starting to see third-party CPG penetration there.
+We are seeing more affordable mid-tier flour come online.
+And so, you know, and I mentioned that the biggest piece of what we're doing is making sure we have our demand signals right coming from the consumer into the retail.
+We've got the right holding power and in-stock position in our retail spaces, and then we've got our wholesale signals right.
 It's something we've been improving, we've been working on since the Everest acquisition in New Mexico, and we still have some runway there on making sure that we're growing in the right tiers to give us the right margin profile.
 We are getting the right strains.
 We're producing the right products.
-We have the RRP implementation.
+We have the ERP implementation.
 It's giving us better visibility and control of our inventory levels overall there and understanding where in the value chain we have opportunity.
-We are looking at LED light implementation in a couple of our grows to work on yields and quality there, and then, like I said, just working on overall synergy work to see where we can consolidate and improve operations.
+We are looking at LED light implementation in a couple of our grows to work on yields and quality there.
+And then, like I said, just working on overall synergy work to see where we can consolidate and improve operations.

 Perfect.
 Thanks, Forrest.
 And then last one here for the submitted questions.
 Given the recent news on rescheduling, what is your stance on Schwoz's tax obligations going forward?

 Yeah, thanks, Sean.
-You know, during the call, I conveyed the appreciation for the DEA to classify cannabis to schedule three.
-You know, we, along with the rest of the industry, we do this as a really important step forward, removing 280E and the subsequent overdue legislation.
-We're working closely with our tax counsel regarding our interpretation of 280E, and I would say based on internal discussions, we believe, you know, updating our tax position is a good thing to evaluate.
-I think it will reflect the non-applicability of 280E, and I think that position is becoming stronger and stronger as we go forward.
+You know, during the call, I conveyed the appreciation for the DEA to reclassify cannabis to Schedule III.
+You know, we, along with the rest of the industry, we view this as a really important step forward, removing 280E and the subsequent overdue legislation.
+You know, we're working closely with our tax counsel regarding our interpretation of 280E And I would say based on internal discussions, we believe updating our tax position is a good thing to evaluate.
+I think it will reflect the non-applicability of 280E.
+And I think that position is becoming stronger and stronger as we go forward.
 So, in fact, we may be in a position to amend our tax returns for previous years, which we think would be a good thing.
 Obviously, we're not going to count entirely on that.
-We're going to continue to work hard on the, you know, running the business and being efficient as we can.
+We're going to continue to work hard on running the business and being efficient as we can.
 And, you know, look, I think in general, as we look at the business, we're in two tough businesses.
 We're in two tough markets.
-There's absolutely a shakeout, and we understand that shareholders are, you know, none of us are super pleased with where share price is, and I understand that.
+There's absolutely a shakeout.
+And we understand that shareholders are – None of us are super pleased with where the share price is, and I understand that.
 But if you look at it, there's an absolute shakeout going on in both of these markets, and you've got two choices.
-You can artificially take margin and hold up margins, or you can play and be really competitive and play for the long game and do the things that are going to make you really competitive and be a winner long term that are competitive advantage.
+You can artificially take margin and hold up margins, or you can play and be really competitive and play for the long game and do the things that are going to make you really competitive and be a winner long-term. that are going to drive EBITDA growth and competitive advantage.
 And that's what we're going to do.
 So, you know, for people that want to own a really good company that's going to have market share, going to continue to grow market share and grow value, shareholder value over time, then this is a good bet for people that, you know, want to see quarter to quarter in the short term.
 You know, we're going to do what's right to build the business.
 And we've always said that.
-So, you know, that's really what Forrest is doing.
+So, you know, that's really what Forest is doing.
 The board's really happy with what we're doing now.
 We're being really competitive.
 We've invested heavy in pricing, and we're going to keep doing that.
 We're going to do what it takes to please our customers and consumers, and we're not afraid to compete.
 And we're going to keep at it.
 We're going to stay efficient, and we're going to keep doing what it takes to please our customers at wholesale as well as at retail.
-And we think there's going to be a massive shakeout this year, and we're going to be in that fight.
-And I think it'll pay dividends.
+And we think there's going to be a massive shakeout this year.
+And we're going to be in that fight.
+And I think it will pay dividends.

 Thanks for that color, Justin.
 That wraps up the pre-submitted questions.
 I will turn it back to Justin for closing remarks.

 Yeah, thanks, Sean.
 I just want to say thanks.
 I want to thank all of our employees.
 I want to thank management.
 I want to thank all the participants who are listening to the call.
 This industry is an exciting industry.
-We have a lot of good things around the bend with regards to rescheduling to schedule three.
+We have a lot of good things around the bend with regards to rescheduling to Schedule 3.
 I believe that's going to take place.
-And we've got a really good business, and we're developing really good capabilities that will stand up in any market in this country.
+And we've got a really good business.
+And we're developing really good capabilities that will stand up in any market in this country.
 I'm really proud of what we have.
-I'm proud of the team, and this is a great business.
+I'm proud of the team.
+And this is a great business.
 And I want to thank our shareholders.
 I want to thank the folks that hold our debt.
 I want to thank our board.
 This has not been an easy sector.
-We haven't got a lot of breaks, and we're building a great company.
+We haven't got a lot of breaks.
+And we're building a great company.
 I think Forrest and the leadership team is doing the right things to take care of customers.
 And I just want to thank everybody because this is not for the faint of heart.
-Hard work, retail and wholesale, taking care of customers, takes great attention to detail, and really takes a lot of passion.
-I just want to thank everybody for their support.
+Hard work. retail and wholesale, taking care of customers, takes great attention to detail, and really takes a lot of passion.
+And I just want to thank everybody for their support.
 And we're going to continue to work hard, and we'll see you the next quarter.
 Thanks a lot.

 Thank you.
 That concludes our conference for today.
 Thank you all for participating.
 You may now disconnect.